 Hawkeye Student Food Pantry

-The Hawkeye Student Food Pantry is an agency partner of the Northeast Iowa Food Bank.
+The Hawkeye Student Food Pantry is an agency partner of the Northeast Iowa Food Bank and is supported by the AmeriCorps program.

 Visiting the Hawkeye Food Pantry

-Students are encouraged and welcome to access the Hawkeye Food Pantry if they need food at any point through the semester.
-Students may receive up to 100 pounds of food per month.
-There is no cost to access the pantry.
+Students are encouraged and welcome to access the Student Food Pantry when they need food at any point through the fall, spring, and summer semesters.

 There are several ways to donate: